GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/promises/index.md

   });
 ```

+Extensions APIs don't set `chrome.runtime.lastError` when you use a promise; instead they provide
-Instead of setting `chrome.runtime.lastError`, we deliver the error directly to the "catch" of the
+the error as an argument to the function in the `.catch()`.
-promise.

 {% Aside %}
-Extensions APIs don't set `chrome.runtime.lastError` with promises.
+In simpler cases with a single promise, you can instead supply your error handler as the second
+parameter to `.then()` instead of chaining to a `.catch()`.
+For more about this topic, see this [MDN
+article on chained promises][mdn-promise-chain].
 {% endAside %}

+Whether you receive the error using `.catch()` or the optional second parameter of `.then()`,
-This form of error notification also lets you write async logic in a more synchronous style.
+this form of error handling helps you write async logic in a more synchronous style.

 ### Using async/await

-JavaScript provides async/await as syntactic sugar on top of promises, letting you code in a more
+JavaScript also provides async/await as syntactic sugar on top of promises, letting you code in a more
 imperative style.
 The following example shows how to implement the [example shown
 earlier](#compare-to-callback) using async/await: